University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 **Return to your home directory using** `cd`.

 In the above steps, this has been exactly the same as clicking through directories in our familiar folder interface that we're all familiar with.
-Now we know how to navigate folders using `bash` instead of the GUI.
+Now we know how to navigate folders using `bash` instead of the GUI point and click file manager.
 This is an essential skill when logged into a High Performance Computer (HPC) or a Virtual Machine (VM) as the vast majority of these run using Linux.

 ### Important